 f.
 Protection of Refugees

-Access to Asylum: The laws do not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees.
+Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees.
 The country has no history of receiving refugees or asylum seekers.

 g.
 Stateless Persons